raphaelbastide/ofont/README.md

 <p align="center"><img width="200" height="90" alt="ofont logo" src="https://rawgithub.com/raphaelbastide/ofont/master/templates/styles/images/ofont.svg"></p>

-Ofont is a CMS for typeface collections.
-You can visit an up to date copy of ofont in use on: [http://usemodify.com](http://usemodify.com/)
+Ofont is a free and open source tool for font collections.
+It runs in the browser and is easy to install on your server.
+You can try a copy of ofont at: [http://usemodify.com](http://usemodify.com/)

+## Possible usages

+- Foundry, microfoundry
+- Font portfolio
+- Online or offline font managment
+- To share your favorites fonts!

 ## Features